-She ordered the IBT within 20 days, or by November 17, 2020, to submit any additional actions the IBT might take to correct the deficiencies in its response to the IIO's Charge Report.
+On October 28, 2020, the IRO determined that the proposed Settlement Agreement did not "fairly or adequately meet the disciplinary goals set out in the Final Order."
+She ordered the IBT within 20 days, or by November 17, 2020, to produce a submission detailing any additional actions it might take to correct the deficiencies in its response to the IIO's Charge Report.